safijatala/IOTProjectOne/README.md

 ```
 # Setting Up Temperature Sensor
-Create a folder for the temperature sensor, named "TemperatureSensor".
+Creating a folder for the temperature sensor, named "TemperatureSensor".
-Create the main.c and Makefile files in the temperature sensor folder to connect the sensors to the testbed.
+Creating the main.c and Makefile files in the temperature sensor folder to connect the sensors to the testbed.
 Save the files and compile them using the terminal with the following commands:

 ```